-Trangias must be returned clean and ready for the next group.
+The Trangia must be returned clean and dry.

-It's a good idea to bring a Brillo pad, half a washing up sponge with green scrubbing stuff on one side, drizzle of washing up liquid in an old hotel shampoo bottle.
+It's a good idea to bring a Brillo pad, half a washing up sponge with green scrubbing stuff on one side, drizzle of washing up liquid in an old hotel shampoo bottle and a tea towel/jay cloth.

-You will not be able to leave the campsite on your last day without proving all the components of your stove are present and clean.
+You will not be able to leave the campsite on your last day without proving all the components of your stove are present, clean, and dry - ensure you keep all the parts together whilst cooking and clear up as soon as you have finished eating.

 Replies to questions/instructions asked by an instructor (usually nominated the 'Trangia Monitor') that take the lines of "it was like that when I got it" or "someone stole my big pan" don't tend to work out well for you.
-Be warned the 'Trangia Monitor' is chosen because they have high standards, short tempers and will not shift!
+You will be asked to replace missing items.